vuminhtue/Geospatial/setup.md

 ---
 title: Setup Platform for Kaggle Competition
 ---
-# 1. Download Kaggle data to M2 directory
+# 1. Setup prior to the workshop

 ## 1.1 SMU M2 account request